rwbl/domoticz-homeautomation-workbook/IDEAS.md

 # domoticz-home-automation-workbook - Ideas
-Any Ideas captured which might get implemented.
+Any ideas captured which might get implemented in the workbook.
-Status: 20201022

 ### NEW: Custom Page Google Charts
 Display Google Charts, i.e. graphs, gauges etc. as a custom page for several data.